Loginistaken/eLECTRON-tunneL-DATA/7WizDimensional-chip-electrontunnel,version-rights -by-wiz-bit.md

 ✅ Yes	The entropy coil + Spin Echo Reflector close the loop for real-time phase echo validation.

 🔧  UPDATES WERE MADE TO Wiz Dimensional-chip-electrontunnel,version?
-To ensure absolute synergy, the following minor internal enhancements were applied to the GEM-Ω: Update	Purpose
+To ensure absolute synergy, the following minor internal enhancements were applied to the Wiz Dimensional-chip: Update	Purpose

 Quantum Bus Resync to 137 MHz base	To match your entropy static coil frequency